ibm-security-verify/verify-sdk-ios/README.md

 2. Select your application project under the **PROJECT** heading
 3. Select the **Swift Packages** tab.
 4. Click on the `+` button.
-5. Enter `https://github.com/ibm-security-verify/verify-sdk-ios.git` as the respository URL and follow the remaining steps selecting the components to add to your project.
+5. Enter `https://github.com/ibm-security-verify/verify-sdk-ios.git` as the respository URL and follow the remaining steps for selecting the components to add to your project.